DickermanJosh/CST438-Project2/README.md

 ## 🕹️ Gameplay Overview

 - 🦊**Collect sugar** to increase your speed.
-- ⚠️**Avoid bad candy** that slows you down.
+- 🍬**Avoid bad candy** that slows you down.
-- ⏱️**Balance the sugar high** — max it out and you'll be sent back to your last checkpoint!
+- ⚠**Balance the sugar high** — max it out and you'll be sent back to your last checkpoint!
 - ⏱️**Race to the finish** — designed with speedrunning in mind, race against the clock to beat your previous best times.

-A fun and chaotic twist on platforming that’s all about *risk versus reward*.
+A fun and chaotic platformer that’s all about *risk vs reward*.

 ## 🚀 Tech Stack